Interpreted vs Compiled

 Compiled

-First thought that comes to mind is CPU instructions are the most compiled.
-But then you wonder, the CPU still has a lot of roundabout ways to execute your instructions in order to get a result.
+First I think CPU instructions are the most compiled.
+But then I wonder, the CPU still goes through a lot of roundabout ways to execute your instructions in order to get a result.
+Transistors aren't exactly the most direct way to get something either.

-So Python clearly isn't the most interpretted, even of the programming languages we have.
-But what about human language?
-Isn't someone telling someone else to write a program in Java that is then interpretted in a virtual machine into CPU instructions more "interpretted"?
-But now we get into the problem of human thought, nurture vs nature, etc.
+Now I'm thinking Python isn't event close to the most interpreted.
+What about human language?
+Isn't someone telling someone else or an LLM to write a program in Java that is then interpreted in a virtual machine into CPU instructions more "interpreted"?
+I guess now this just comes down to layering more and more indirection between yourself and the output and you become the CEO of a dysfunctionally large corporation.

 Conclusion